 Mechanical testing services

-Mechanical tests are performed to assess the behavior of materials under specific types of stress, such as tensile, compression, and shear stress.
-Measurlabs offers accredited mechanical testing services for various materials, including plastics, polymers, metals, cardboard, and textiles.
+Mechanical tests are performed to assess the durability and behavior of materials when subjected to external forces, such as tensile, compression, or shear stress.
+Measurlabs offers a comprehensive range of accredited mechanical testing services, with competitive prices for large sample batches.

 Mechanical testing